alekvie/SER2NET-guide-FH/README.md

 You’ll set up `ser2net`, a fallback loop to manage serial port exposure, a web-based control server, and a systemd service to manage it at boot.
 This part also exposes Z/IP ports used by Silicon Labs tools.

-When you are connected to the hub wia SSH create the script with nano:
+When you are connected to the hub via SSH create the script with nano:

 ```bash
 nano install_ser2net.sh